-Companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials, even after obtaining promising earlier trial results.
-Data obtained from tests are susceptible to varying interpretations, which may delay, limit or prevent regulatory approval.
+Pharmaceutical and biotechnology companies have suffered significant setbacks in advanced clinical trials, even after obtaining promising earlier trial results.
+Data obtained from such clinical trials are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.

 The forward-looking statements contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein or therein speak only of their respective dates.
 Except to the extent required by applicable laws, rules and regulations, we do not undertake to publicly announce revisions to any of the forward-looking statements in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein or therein, whether as a result of new information, future events or otherwise.